 When designing the power and ground signal routing for your board it is important to follow good trace routing guidelines that recognize the necessity for isolating signals of different types to improve signal integrity.
 This should be reflected in your component layout which will make the isolation of trace routing schemes more straightforward.

-There are many considerations that a PCB designer incorporate when routing traces; including trace widths, trace lengths, copper weights and what type of vias to use for signal, power and ground planes.
+There are many power supply PCB layout guidelines and considerations that a PCB designer must incorporate when routing traces; including trace widths, trace lengths, copper weights and what type of vias to use for signal, power and ground planes.
 When you add clearance and separation requirements, various power supply levels, mixed-signal processing, and obstacle avoidance trace routing can seem quite daunting.
 And without the right PCB software for routing it can be a long and tedious exercise before an acceptable PCB layout is realized that meets your operational and manufacturing mandates.

 Fig. 2 Route shaping options in Altium Designer

-Passing the design rule checker (DRC) is a good indication that your design meets the qualifications for your board fabrication and PCB assembly services, provided that good DFM in accordance with your contract manufacturer (CM) was utilized.
+Passing the Printed Circuit Board design rule checker (DRC) is a good indication that your PCB design meets the qualifications for your board fabrication and PCB assembly services, provided that good DFM in accordance with your contract manufacturer (CM) was utilized.
 However, before sending your design files off there are additional reviews of your power supply and grounding that should be performed; including visual inspection and thermal analysis.

 The last stage of PCB layout design is verification.
 One part of verifying your design that should never be overlooked is the visual inspection.
 It is indeed possible that your PCB layout may pass all of the rules and restraints that you have instituted and not meet other requirements; such as placement of components or other elements due to the enclosure, mounting or other concerns.
 Another important verification procedure is thermal analysis.
 With Altium’s Power Distribution Network (PDN) Analyzer you can simulate current flows along your traces to identify thermal dissipation issues.

-The design of your grounding and power supply PCB layout requires that you not only follow good trace routing guidelines that incorporate isolation of signal types and thermal reliefs but that you have a comprehensive PCB design package with functionality to help you reduce design time and avoid additional costs for corrections.
-The best solution is Altium Designer with ActiveRoute.
+The PCB layout of your grounding and power supply PCB design requires that you not only follow good trace routing guidelines that incorporate isolation of signal types and thermal reliefs but that you have a comprehensive PCB design package with functionality to help you reduce design time and avoid additional costs for corrections.
+For the best PCB traces and schematic captures, get the best Printed Circuit Board solution: Altium Designer with ActiveRoute.